MarcusKlik/fstpackage.blog/content/post/fst_0.8.0/fst_0.8.0.md

 This 'on-disk subsetting' takes less memory, because memory is only allocated for columns and rows that are actually read from disk.
 So even with a _fst_ file that is much larger than the amount of RAM in your computer, you can still read a subset without running out of memory!

 The graph below depicts the relation between the read time and the amount of rows selected from a 50 million row _fst_ file.
 As you can see, the average read time grows with the amount of rows selected.
-Reading all 50 million rows takes around 0.45 seconds, the value reported in the table in the introduction.
+Reading all 50 million rows takes around 450 ms, comparable to the value reported in the table in the introduction (451 ms).

 <img src="/img/fst_0.8.0/img/fig-unnamed-chunk-8-1.png" title="plot of chunk unnamed-chunk-8" alt="plot of chunk unnamed-chunk-8" width="50%" />

 # Some basic speed measurements

 The read and write speed of _fst_ depends on the compression setting and the number of threads used.
-To get an idea about these dependencies we generate a dataset containing various column types and do some speed measurements:
+To get an idea about these dependencies we do some measurements on our previously used dataset that can be generated with:

 ```r